yilmajung/yilmajung.github.io/_pages/about.md

 ---

 Hello, and welcome to my blog!
 I'm currently a third-year Ph.D. student in [Informatics at PennState](https://ist.psu.edu/) and working as a graduate research assistant at the [PIKE](https://pike.psu.edu/) research group under [Dr. Dongwon Lee](https://pike.psu.edu/dongwon/)’s guidance.
-My academic journey has taken a winding and fascinating path that I want to share with you.
+My academic journey has taken a winding and fascinating path, and I want to share some pieces of it with you.

 I began my academic career with a social science focus, obtaining a bachelor's degree in Development Studies.
 I found myself drawn to the complex challenges and multifaceted solutions related to global development.
 This interest only grew during my subsequent Master's studies in Public Policy and Applied Statistics, where I dove deep into nuanced policy intricacies and the statistical methods required to understand them.